MascotPhp/Mascot/doc/providers/security.rst

 Defining a custom Encoder
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, Silex uses the ``BCrypt`` algorithm to encode passwords.
+By default, Mascot uses the ``BCrypt`` algorithm to encode passwords.
 Additionally, the password is encoded multiple times.
 You can change these defaults by overriding ``security.default_encoder``
 service to return one of the predefined encoders: